ThiagoMartinsThome/Time_Series/Statistical_Models_for_Time_Series.md

 MA (q): Rt = m1.εt-1 + m2.εt-2 + ... + mq.εt-q + εt

+      Notice:
+      p – The lag value where the PACF chart crosses the upper confidence interval for the first time. q – The lag value where the ACF chart crosses the upper confidence interval for the first time.

 ```phyton
 model = SARIMAX(df, order = (0, 0, 3)).fit()